fire78625/AI_packing/README.md

 The original model attends the AI competition whose name is "2019 SecBuzzer AI UP!
 AI Information Security Challenge" which was hold by III

-Its evaluation standard is the accuracy of classification
+The evaluation standard of competition is the accuracy of classification, and our model holds at least 50% accuracy to each category of malware

 ### Analysis process